Skip to main content

 Medicine Personal Statementfor Oxford, Cambridge & Imperial

 A complete Medicine personal statement example for Oxford, Cambridge & Imperial applications in the UCAS 2026 three-question format.
-Written by admissions specialists who know what Oxbridge tutors look for.
+Annotated by admissions specialists who know what Oxford, Cambridge & Imperial tutors look for.

 01